 Negotiations formally began in early 2025 and are expected to continue through 2027.
 Alongside the main convention, states are also negotiating two initial protocols: one on the taxation of cross-border services, and another on dispute prevention and resolution.
 Together, these instruments aim to create a more equitable and coherent framework for international tax cooperation.

-ICTD is closely monitoring the developments around the negotiations, providing expert insights and analyses grounded on evidence generated from over a decade of research in lower income countries.
+ICTD is closely monitoring the developments and providing analysis and insights grounded in over a decade of research in lower-income countries.